 Unfortunately, we cannot order the COVID-19 vaccines in the traditional sense.
 We make a request for vaccines and Public Health allocates a certain amount to us based on state supply.
-We are continuing to receive hundreds fewer vaccines than we are requesting.
-While we are limited by the supplies we receive, we continue to stay in contact with our suppliers and advocate for our patients.
-We sincerely appreciate your continued patience and understanding during this process.
+As of right now, we are no longer receiving vaccines.

 Where else can I get the vaccine?

-We are suggesting that patients start by utilizing our Vaccine Finder tool above.
-Additionally, patients can sign up through the Wisconsin COVID-19 Vaccine Registry, view the Map of COVID-19 Vaccine Providers in Wisconsin, or call 844-684-1064 for vaccine help.
+We are suggesting that patients start by clicking the Vaccine Finder link above.
+Additionally, patients can sign up through the Wisconsin COVID-19 Vaccine Registry or call 844-684-1064 for vaccine help.

 Should I let you know that I received my vaccination elsewhere?

 Please do not call or send us a MyUnityPoint message to inform of us of your status, as it may delay our ability to provide timely care for patients with urgent medical needs.
-Prior to calling each patient, we audit their Wisconsin Immunization Registry to see if they have already received a dose of the vaccine and only call those who have not yet received at least one dose of the vaccine series.
+We are able to audit each patient's Wisconsin Immunization Registry to see if they have already received a dose of the vaccine.

 I'm pregnant/nursing.
 Is the vaccine safe for me?